puppetlabs/puppet-docs/source/puppet/3.6/reference/services_master_rack.markdown

 If you want to switch to a non-default port, you'll have to change your web server's configuration, then make sure `masterport` is set correctly on all agents.

+### Logging

+When running under Rack, puppet master's logging is split.

+Your Rack server stack is in charge of logging any information about incoming HTTPS requests and errors.
+It may maintain per-vhost log files, or send messages elsewhere.
+See your server's documentation for details.

+The puppet master application itself logs its activity to syslog.
+This is where things like compilation errors and deprecation warnings go.
+Your syslog configuration dictates where these messages will be saved, but the default location is `/var/log/messages` on Linux and `/var/adm/messages` on Solaris.

+Alternately, if you specify the `--logdest <FILE>` option in `config.ru`, puppet master will log to the file specified by `<FILE>`.

 ### The `config.ru` File

 All Rack web servers use a `config.ru` file to load applications.
 This file is a Ruby script that loads any necessary libraries, performs any necessary configuration, and creates an application object that can handle Rack-formatted requests.